-Following discharge, the patient should be reviewed by their health care provider regularly over subsequent weeks until good symptom control is achieved and personal best lung function is reached or surpassed.
-Incentives such as free transport and telephone reminders improve primary care follow up but have shown no effect on long-term outcomes.316
+Following discharge, the patient should be reviewed by their healthcare provider regularly over subsequent weeks until good symptom control is achieved and personal best lung function is reached or surpassed.
+Incentives such as free transport and telephone reminders improve primary care follow up but have shown no effect on long-term outcomes.

 At follow-up, again ensure that the patient's treatment has been optimized to reduce the risk of future exacerbations.
 Consider switching to GINA Track 1 with the anti-inflammatory reliever ICS-formoterol, if not already prescribed.
-See Box 3-15 (p.80) for medications and doses.
+See Box 4-8 (p.84) for medications and doses.
 Check and correct inhaler technique and adherence.

 Patients discharged following an emergency department presentation or hospitalization for asthma should be especially targeted for an asthma education program, if one is available.
 Patients who were hospitalized may be particularly receptive to information and advice about their illness.
-Health care providers should take the opportunity to review:
+Healthcare providers should take the opportunity to review:

-- The patient's understanding of the cause of their asthma exacerbation - Modifiable risk factors for exacerbations (including, where relevant, smoking) (Box 3-17, p.85) - The patient's understanding of the purposes and correct uses of medications, including ICS-containing maintenance treatment and anti-inflammatory reliever, if prescribed - The actions the patient needs to take to respond to worsening symptoms or peak flows.
+- The patient's understanding of the cause of their asthma exacerbation - Modifiable risk factors for exacerbations (including, where relevant, smoking) (Box 3-5, p.55) - The patient's understanding of the purposes and correct uses of medications, including ICS-containing maintenance treatment and anti-inflammatory reliever, if prescribed - The actions the patient needs to take to respond to worsening symptoms or peak flows.

-After an emergency department presentation, comprehensive intervention programs that include optimization of asthma treatment, inhaler technique, and elements of self-management education (self-monitoring, written action plan and regular review177) are cost effective and have shown significant improvement in asthma outcomes316 (Evidence B).
+After an emergency department presentation, comprehensive intervention programs that include optimization of asthma treatment, inhaler technique, and elements of self-management education (self-monitoring, written action plan and regular review)193 are cost effective and have shown significant improvement in asthma outcomes (Evidence B).418

 Referral for expert advice should be considered for patients who have been hospitalized for asthma, or who have had several presentations to an acute care setting despite having a primary care provider.
-Follow-up by a specialist is associated with fewer subsequent emergency department visits or hospitalizations and better asthma control.316
+Follow-up by a specialist is associated with fewer subsequent emergency department visits or hospitalizations and better asthma control.

-Optimize asthma treatment to minimize the risk of exacerbations and the adverse effects of OCS
+Optimize asthma treatment to minimize the use of OCS